microsoft/nni/docs/en_US/reference/experiment_config.rst

 Experiment Config Reference
 ===========================

 A config file is needed when creating an experiment.
-This document describes the rules to write a config file in the V2 schema and provides some examples.
+This document describes the rules to write a config file and provides some examples.

 ..
 Note::